forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

 13. [1.5pts] Finally, how should $\mathbb{W}^{(l)}$ given in Problem 9 be updated to based on $\nabla^{(l)}$ obtained in Problem 12, for all $l\in[0..2]$?
 Assume the learning rate $\rho=1$.

-14. [5pts] In [the demo for Unit 5 Regression](https://github.com/forrestbao/MLClass/blob/master/5_Regression/5_regression.ipynb), we used a neural network with $\tanh$ as the activation function for all neurons.
+14. [Bonus, 5pts] In [the demo for Unit 5 Regression](https://github.com/forrestbao/MLClass/blob/master/5_Regression/5_regression.ipynb), we used a neural network with $\tanh$ as the activation function for all neurons.
 The range of $\tanh$ is from -1 to 1, which means that the output from that neural network is limited between -1 and 1.
 But in that problem, the target or the prediction ranges from 0 to 4.
 How do you explain?
 Look into the source code of scikit-learn to find out.